NikhilBagwe/Learn-React/03 - Lets code.md

 - Suppose we have 4 divs in React.
 - Now React knows that it has to render 4 divs.
 - Now a fifth div is introduced at the first place.
+- Now React dosen't knows in which order the divs were placed as all are same tags.
+If tags were different like img and div tag then React will understand but in our case all tags are similar.
-- Now React dosen't knows in which order the divs were placed.
-Thus it re-renders the every thing but we don't need that to happen.
+-  Thus it re-renders the every thing but we don't need that to happen.
 - Now if we add a unnique key to every div, React will exactly remember how divs were placed.

 ## NOTE : React Fiber is a new React Reconcilation engine introduced in React 16